Counseling Education

 Local a cappella singing groups include the women's Vocal Matrix Chorus (formerly Greenville in Harmony) and the men's Palmetto Statesmen chorus.
 Additional choral groups include the Greenville Chorale and the Greenville Gay Men's Chorus.

 The Carolina Ballet Theatre is a professional dance company that regularly presents programs at the Peace Center and elsewhere.
 CBT presents four performances annually as the resident professional dance company of the Peace Center with their largest as the holiday classic, "The Nutcracker, Once Upon A Time in Greenville."
 This production is modelled after the major companies that have set their holiday class in their hometown.
 Centre Stage, Greenville Theatre, South Carolina Children's Theater and the Warehouse Theatre are the major playhouses in the area.
-These theaters offer a variety of performances including well-known works, such as Death of a Salesman and Grease, and plays written by local playwrights.
-During the Spring and Summer, the local Shakespearean company performs Shakespeare in the Park at the Falls Park Amphitheater.
+The theaters offer a variety of performances including well-known works, such as Death of a Salesman and Grease, and plays written by local playwrights.
+During spring and summer, the local Shakespearean company performs Shakespeare in the Park at the Falls Park Amphitheater.

-Two literary non-profit groups are located in Greenville: The Emrys Foundation, founded in 1983, and Wits End Poetry, founded in 2002.
+Two literary non-profit groups are located in Greenville: The Emrys Foundation, founded in 1983 and Wits End Poetry, founded in 2002.

 The National Christian College Athletic Association (NCCAA) sports conference is headquartered in Greenville, as are various minor league and university sports teams.